What Happens When You Stop Paying Credit Cards?

 Your credit card company will report your missed credit card payments, and this will be included in your credit report.
 You can check to see whether this has occurred, and whether there may be errors on your credit report, by ordering a free copy of your credit report.

-Typically, you are entitled to one free credit report from each of the three credit bureaus once a year; you can request it at annualcreditreport.com.
-However, in 2022 you are entitled to one free credit report per week.[9]
+Typically, you are entitled to one free weekly credit report from each of the three credit bureaus; you can request it at annualcreditreport.com.
+Checking your credit score yourself does not impact your score as it is not defined as a hard inquiry.

 You may be sued